LeviGibson/eggnog-chess-engine/README.md

 ## NNUE
 eggnog-chess-engine uses a strage but functional type of NNUE.
-As of October 12, 2022, eggnog-chess-engine is using a small network with a split accumulator.
+As of May 11, 2025, eggnog-chess-engine is using a small network with a split accumulator.
 Instead of using HalfKp, the network feeds the positions of the pieces into the network as a sparse array with a size of 784 (12*64).
 This is then duplicated for the black perspective and fed through the accumulator (128 neurons per side).
-The two accumulators are then combined into 1 layer with the size of 256, and then it's a simple 32x32x1 to finish.
-In short, it's a more basic and dumb-downed version of HalfKp.
-I have an old laptop generating training data around the clock though so hopefully I should have enough for a proper large network soon!
+The two accumulators are then combined into 1 layer with the size of 256, and then it's a simple 16x1 to finish.
 The training data is generated with Stockfish which is kind of cheating but whose counting?

 ## NNOM
 eggnog-chess-engine uses NNOM, or Move Ordering Neural Network.
 It functions very simialrly to NNUE, but only has one hidden layer.